deeppavlov/dream/README.md

 1. Create a directory for storing downloaded data, such as pre-trained models.
    It should be located outside the agent project's home directory.

-1. Create a `.env` file in the agent's home directory.
-   Add an `EXTERNAL_FOLDER` variable with the path to data directory:
+1. Setup an `EXTERNAL_FOLDER` variable with the path to data directory.
+This path will be used by Agent to download models' data:

    ```dotenv
    EXTERNAL_FOLDER=<path to data directory>
    ```
-1. If you want to communicate with the bot via Telegram, add the following environment variables to `.env`:
+1. If you want to communicate with the bot via Telegram, setup the following environment variables:

    ```dotenv
    TELEGRAM_TOKEN=<token>